-Harriet Alvis is an aquatic ecologist working in river restoration in the charitable sector.
+Harriet Alvis is an aquatic ecologist working in river restoration in the charitable sector for the West Wales River Trust.
 She has a passion for re-wilding and reducing our impact on the natural environment, as well as re-engaging people with it.
 In her free time, she enjoys horse riding, kayaking and surfing.

 dr nick murry